-If you own a holiday caravan, you can get advice on your security of tenure from the National Association of Caravan Owners.
-You must become a member first, paying their membership fee.
-If you were sold your home for year-round use but the agreement or site licence prevents this, seek specific park homes legal advice.
+If you own a holiday caravan, you can get advice on your security of tenure from the National Association of Caravan Owners (a membership fee is required.)
+If you were sold your home for year-round use but the agreement or site licence prevents this, seek park homes legal advice.